- Handsome style

 Absent official crash-test data, the Rogue Sport is equipped with a full complement of airbags including front, side, and rollover airbags.
 The Rogue Sport is equipped with traction and stability control systems that are standard on all cars.

 A rearview camera is standard equipment on all models.
 Blind-spot monitors are optional at the SV trim level.
-Active safety features such as forward collision warnings with automatic emergency braking, lane departure warnings, and a surround-view camera system are reserved for the top SL trim level—and even there, it’s an extra-cost option.
+Active safety features such as forward collision warnings with automatic emergency braking, lane departure warnings, and a surround-view camera system were initially reserved for the top SL trim level—and even there, they were an extra-cost option.

 2018 Nissan Rogue Sport